 Next, rainwater reuse.
 Collecting, storing and reusing rainwater is a great way to conserve water and reduce the water and energy consumption of the homeowner.
 It can be used for garden irrigation, toilet flushing, washing machines and car washing – in other words, it is not potable water.
 A Grundfos SB or SBA submersible pump is particularly suited for rainwater tanks.

 Underground tanks and above ground tanks offer a number of possible pump solutions including jet pumps, submersible pumps and self-priming multi-stage pumps.

-Jet pumps offer excellent suction of up to 8 metres.
+Jet pumps offer excellent suction of up to 26 feet.
 They are self-priming, and their robust design makes them highly durable.
 A prime example of a jet pump is the Grundfos JP jet pump.

 Submersible pumps, on the other hand, are more or less silent.
 And as they are placed in the underground tank, they’re out of sight as well.
 Grundfos offers a number of submersible pumps, including the aforementioned SQ and SB.